jamsocket/aper/README.md

 - [x] Use a factory pattern to produce state machines rather than a no-argument `new` function, for flexibility.
 - [ ] Add turn-key “channel creation” UI.
-- [ ] Add a separate concept of “player state” in addition to game state.
-Player state includes things like name or cursor position, but cannot be used for state updates, and as a result can be sent out-of-order.
 - [x] The server should allow binary or text connections, and the client should switch between json and bincode depending on whether it has the development flag.